cscorley/dissertation/chapters/3_flt/1_method.md

 historical simulation as outlined in Section \ref{sec:flt-methodology} and compare it to the results of batch changesets from \fone using the same measures.

+We must note that when performing evaluations on FLTs, it is possible to encounter a query that will fail to retrieve any related documents.
+This is related to both our approach and goldset extraction process.
+Since our approach indexes only on the snapshot corpus for a particular commit of interest, it is possible that a file changed to fix a particular issue in the goldset no longer exists or was never committed to source control by maintainers.
+We exclude these queries from all analysis.